-Missouri has a well-defined and well-run system of electric cooperatives that generate, transmit and distribute electricity to the rural residents of the state.
+Southwest Electric Cooperative is part of a 3-tiered system of electric cooperatives that generate, transmit and distribute electricity to the rural residents and businesses of the state.

 - Electricity is generated by Associated Electric Cooperative Inc., based in Springfield, Missouri.

 - That power is transmitted from AECI's generation facilities to substations by six transmission cooperatives.
-Two of these transmission cooperatives, KAMO Power Electric Cooperative, Inc., located in Vinita, Oklahoma and Sho-Me Power Electric Cooperative, Inc., located in Marshfield, Missouri, own and maintain the substations that serve our system.
+Two of these transmission cooperatives, KAMO Power Electric Cooperative, Inc., located in Vinita, Oklahoma and Sho-Me Power Electric Cooperative, Inc., located in Marshfield, Missouri, own and maintain the substations that serve SWEC's system.

-- The electricity is then distributed from the substations to homes, farms and businesses by 40 distribution cooperatives throughout rural Missouri.
+- The electricity is then distributed from the substations to homes, farms and businesses by 40 distribution cooperatives throughout Missouri.
 Southwest Electric Cooperative, Inc., is a distribution cooperative.